ForestPulse/documentation/Architecture/UploadingFiles.md

 ### To upload files

 Volume for inputs has been mounted in the folder `/input/fp-nfs/`.
-Thus a simple `rsync` can be done to transfer data here.
+Thus a simple `rsync` can be invoked to transfer data here.
 The folder has been organized as follows:

 ```
 📂input/fp-nfs/